 The Company's bakery products are marketed under the MRS. GOODCOOKIE, CAMDEN CREEK BAKERY, READI-BAKE, COUNTRY HOME, MARY B'S, DADDY RAY'S and PRETZEL COOKIE brand names, and under private labels.
 Bakery products include primarily biscuits, fig and fruit bars, cookies, muffins and donuts.
 In 2007, biscuits and dumplings under the MARY B'S name and fruit and fig bars, under the DADDY RAY'S name, were added through acquisitions.
 Bakery products are sold to the Food Service segment.
-Bakery products sales amounted to 35% of the Company's sales in fiscal year 2008, 32% in 2007 and 28% in 2006.
+Bakery products sales amounted to 35% of the Company's sales in fiscal year 2009, 35% in 2008 and 32% in 2007.

 The Company markets frozen beverages primarily under the names ICEE, SLUSH PUPPIE and ARCTIC BLAST in the United States, Mexico and Canada.
 Additional frozen beverages are JAVA FREEZE and CALIFORNIA NATURAL.
 Frozen beverages are sold in The Restaurant Group and Frozen Beverages segments.
-Frozen beverage sales amounted to 18% of revenue in fiscal in 2008 and 19% in 2007 and 2006.
+Frozen beverage sales amounted to 17% of revenue in fiscal 2009, 18% in 2008 and 19% in 2007.

 Under the Company's principal marketing program for frozen carbonated beverages, it installs frozen beverage dispensers for its ICEE and ARCTIC BLAST brands at customer locations and thereafter services the machines, arranges to supply customers with ingredients required for production of the frozen beverages, and supports customer retail sales efforts with in-store promotions and point-of-sale materials.
 In most cases, the Company retains ownership of its dispensers, and as a result, customers are not required to make an investment in equipment or arrange for the ingredients and supplies necessary to produce and market the frozen beverages.
-In fiscal 1999, the Company began providing installation and maintenance service only to a large, quick-service restaurant and others, which resulted in the increase of customer-owned beverage dispensers beginning in 1999.
-The Company also provides managed service and sells equipment in its Frozen Beverages segment, revenue from which amounted to 9% of sales in 2008, 8% of sales in 2007 and 9% of the Company's sales in fiscal year 2006.
-In fiscal 2006, through an acquisition, the Company began to sell frozen uncarbonated beverages under the SLUSH PUPPIE brand through a distributor network.
+The Company also provides managed service and sells equipment in its Frozen Beverages segment, revenue from which amounted to 9% of sales in 2009, 9% of sales in 2008 and 8% of the Company's sales in fiscal year 2007.
+The Company sells frozen uncarbonated beverages under the SLUSH PUPPIE brand through a distributor network.